JulienVR/XMLSchematronProcessing/README.md

-# Schematron for xml validation
+# Schematron for XML validation

 Run `validate_sch.sh`.
+This will:
+* use SchXslt (https://github.com/schxslt/schxslt) to generate a SVRL report file
-This requires `schxslt-cli.jar`.
-A SVRL file will be generated.
-Then, we apply an XSL stylesheet to generate an HTML with the nicely formatted errors.
+* Process the SVRL file using an XSL stylesheet, an produce a nicely formatted HTML
+* Open this HTML with Google Chrome

+## Requirements
+* `schxslt-cli.jar`
+* `xsltproc`